chof747/octoprint-autoprint/README.md

 1. Enable the remote powering on/off of a printer and a light above the printer via two distinct GPIO pins (which are most likely connected to relais) - also exposing these GPIOs
-2. Automatically disconnect and turn off the printer after a print is finished - with the option to wait for a proper cool down
+2. Automatically disconnect and turn off the printer after a print is finished - with the option to wait for a proper cool down of the nozzle
 3. Start the printer and begin printing a specific file either at a given time or at a time so that the print will be finished as specified